Passchendaele (film): Plot

-The next morning the Germans counter-attack, and make it as far as the line, and both forces attack each other in close quarters combat.
-As the Germans retreat, David breaks down and chases them back to surrender.
-He jumps into their trenches and is met by a gun to the face where he begs in German.
-He is about to be shot when an artillery shell lands and the explosion throws him onto what is effectively a cross, created by walkway timbers from the trench.
-He is visually crucified by the explosion.
-This relates to Dunne's earlier story of the legendary report of the crucified soldier.
-When Dunne sees this he takes his helmet off, throws his gun down and runs to David, in a reckless attempt to keep his promise to keep him alive, getting shot in the process.
-He crawls to the cross on his knees, looking up at it.
-The Germans stop firing and allow him to retrieve David, whom he carries back to his own lines.
-The fighting swiftly resumes with a shell landing.
+When the Little Black Devils is pinned down by a German counter-attack, Dunne's company is sent to reinforce them.
+The 8th Battalion withdraws, believing Dunne's company to be their relief.
+David suffers a stress-induced attack and Dunne calms him temporarily.
+A German counter-attack breaking into the Canadian line is repelled after close quarters combat.
+David breaks down, runs after the enemy, and jumps into their trench begging in German.
+An artillery shell blasts him onto a cross created by duckboards and barbed wire barricades, reminiscent of the crucified soldier myth.
+Dunne runs to David and is shot but continues crawling to the cross.
+The Germans stop firing long enough to allow him to carry David back to his own lines.
 David lives, but Dunne is carried to the hospital where he dies after his last words with Sarah.
-This happens just as the news comes in that the Canadians have captured Passchendaele Ridge.
+Word arrives that the Canadians have captured Passchendaele Ridge.

-The ending scene shows David Mann, who now has only one leg and uses a wheelchair; Sarah Mann; David's girlfriend Cassie; Highway and Dunne's best friend Royster (Gil Bellows) paying tribute at Dunne's grave on his home farm.
+A wheelchair bound David, Sarah Mann, David's girlfriend Cassie, Highway and Dunne's best friend Royster (Gil Bellows) pay tribute at Dunne's grave on his farm.
 The marker has been altered to remove the "5" of 1915 and changed to 1917.
-The camera then pans out and the background alters to a field of hundreds of Canadian war graves with a riderless horse on the horizon.
+The scene morphs to a giant field of Canadian war graves with a riderless horse on the horizon.

 Cast

 Production

 Production on the film reportedly began on August 20, 2007, with principal photography in Calgary, Alberta.
 The film was shot over a period of forty-five days and involved over 200 actors, some of them Canadian Forces soldiers with combat experience in Afghanistan.
-Battle scenes were filmed on the Tsuu T'ina Indian reserve just outside Calgary, and principal photography finished in October 2007.
+Battle scenes were filmed on the Tsuu T'ina Nation reserve just outside Calgary, and principal photography finished in October 2007.
 The film was edited by David Wharnsby, and its score composed by Jan A.P.
 Kaczmarek.